 The chip is read using NFC and contains personal information about the document holder along with security features that protect the integrity of the information.

 The chip is physically located inside the front or back cover, or in the data page of the passport, and is powered by your device when it's held against it.

-We support all documents that comply with the ICAO Doc 9303 standard, with some additions.
+We support all documents that comply with the ICAO Doc 9303 standard.
 For the most part this means all passports and national ID's.
 You can search for coverage information on specific countries below, or contact us to learn more.